HYPERNETS/hypernets_processor/docs/sphinx/content/developers/automated.rst

    $ python setup.py develop --setup-processor

-This automatically installs the processor and its the dependencies, followed by the running a processor setup routine (see :ref:`user_processor-processor_setup` more details).
+This automatically installs the processor and its dependencies, followed by the running a processor setup routine (see :ref:`user_processor-processor_setup` more details).

 Finally, commit any changes to the module made during set up and push::